AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 The estimator can also route inputs among pretrained randomized-smoothing experts, each specialized for one noise scale.
-Improving an expert can improve certificates for inputs routed to it, after recertification, without changing the soundness argument.
+Improving an expert can improve certificates for inputs routed to it after recertification, without changing the soundness argument.

 ## Two kinds of adaptation, one proof discipline